The question you are here to answer is this: What Is 5Linx MLM And Should You Join

 With its headquarters located in Rochester, NY, 5Link offers numerous products like business services, nutritional supplements, telecom services, and health insurance policies.

-For a while between 2006-2009, 5Linx even made to the Inc. 500 list due to the enormous scale of growth it experienced during these years.
+For a while between 2006-2009, 5Linx even made it to the Inc. 500 list due to the enormous scale of growth it experienced during these years.

 5Linx was part of the Inc 5000 list until 2014.